wpexpertsio/new-user-approve/readme.txt

 = 1.4.2 =
 * fix password recovery bug if a user does not have an approve-status meta field
+* add more translations
+* tested with WordPress 3.5

 = 1.4.1 =
 * delete transient of user statuses when a user is deleted